5 Factors That Affect the Price of Solar Panel Installation

 What is the biggest factor affecting solar installation costs?

-The size of the solar system is usually the biggest factor.
-Larger systems require more panels, mounting equipment and electrical components, which increases the upfront price.
-However, bigger systems also produce more electricity, which can lead to greater long-term savings.
+System size is usually the biggest factor.
+Larger systems need more panels, mounting equipment, and electrical components, which increases the upfront price.
+However, bigger systems also produce more electricity, so they can lead to greater long-term savings.
+The cost per kW generally falls as system size increases.

 Do complex roofs increase solar installation costs?

 Yes.
-Roofs with multiple sections, steep angles, chimneys, skylights or limited access can make installation more complex, requiring additional mounting equipment, more installation time or specialised safety measures.
+Roofs with multiple sections, steep angles, chimneys, skylights, or limited access make installation more complex.
+As a result, they can require additional mounting equipment, more installation time, or specialised safety measures, all of which add to the cost.

 Are premium solar panels worth the higher cost?

 In many cases, yes — particularly for homes with limited roof space.
-Higher-quality panels often offer better efficiency, longer warranties and stronger long-term performance, meaning more electricity from the same area.
+Higher-quality panels often offer better efficiency, longer warranties, and stronger long-term performance, which means more electricity from the same roof area.
+Because solar panels last 25 years or more, reliable equipment makes a real difference over time.

 Does battery storage increase installation costs?

 Yes.
-Adding a solar battery can increase the overall installation cost by several thousand pounds depending on capacity and technology.
-However, batteries allow households to store excess solar electricity and use it later, increasing energy independence.
+Adding a solar battery increases the overall cost, and a battery-only retrofit typically ranges from £2,500 for a small 3–4 kWh unit up to £10,000+ for a 12–15 kWh system.
+However, batteries let households store excess solar electricity and use it later, which increases energy independence.
 See our solar battery cost guide for a detailed breakdown.

 Are solar installation prices the same across the UK?

 Not always.
-Prices can vary depending on installer experience, equipment choices, roof complexity and regional labour costs.
-The most accurate way to understand pricing is through a site-specific quote, where an installer evaluates the property and designs a system tailored to the home’s energy needs.
+Prices vary depending on installer experience, equipment choices, roof complexity, and regional labour costs.
+Therefore, the most accurate way to understand pricing is through a site-specific quote, where an installer evaluates the property and designs a system tailored to the home’s energy needs.